... Eliminating Sugar and High GI/GL (Glycemic Index/Glycemic Load) foods cleared the rest of my 'white heads'.

 Whatever you decide to do, be smart, be safe, and be open to ALL possibilities!

-May you all find what works for you!
-May you all live a long and happy life!!
+May you all find what works for you.
+Have a long and good life!